-Students who wish to change from one academic program to another must submit a copy of the "Change of Academic Program" form to the student's current Dean.
+Students who wish to change from one academic program to another must submit a copy of the Request to Change Academic School and Major form to the student's current Dean.
 All forms can be obtained in the office of the Dean.